Islam in Iran: Mosques

 for large demonstrations.
 Since that time, the mosques have continued to play important political and social roles, in addition to their traditional religious functions.
 At the same time, weekly mosque attendance rate in Iran has been very low compared to other Muslim countries.
 In particular, politicization of Friday prayers under the Islamic Republic has had the paradoxical consequence of discouraging religious people from attending Friday prayers.
 People who attend prayers tend to have more positive evaluation of the political system than people who do not attend.

+However, Senior Iranian cleric Mohammad Abolghassem Doulabi, who serves as a liaison between the Iranian government and the seminaries, himself introduced this claim that around 50,000 of Iran’s approximately 75,000 mosques had been closed or were inactive.
+Doulabi, however, rejected interpretations that linked this figure to a decline in public religiosity.
+He attributed the situation primarily to economic and administrative factors, including currency devaluation, insufficient funding for mosque operations, and the absence of full-time imams, noting that mosques in Iran largely function as non-profit institutions dependent on donations and endowments, rather than direct state support.
+Doulabi further stated that continued large-scale participation in religious events indicated sustained religiosity, arguing that mosque inactivity often reflected structural limitations, such as lack of infrastructure, local management, or resident clergy, rather than reduced religious commitment among the population.

 Hosseiniyeh

 Another religious institution of major significance has been the hoseiniyeh, or Islamic center.
 Wealthy patrons financed construction of hoseiniyehs in urban areas to serve as sites for recitals and performances commemorating the martyrdom of Hussein, especially during the month of Moharram.
 In the 1970s, hoseiniyehs such as the Hoseiniyeh Irshad in Tehran became politicized as prominent clerical and lay preachers helped to lay the groundwork for the Revolution by referring to the symbolic deaths as martyrs of Hussein and the other imams in veiled but obvious criticism of Mohammad Reza Shah's regime.